articulateinstruments/AAA-DeepLabCut-Resources/README.md

 ----------------------------
 You must make at least one Model available to _AAA_ or else it cannot use DeepLabCut to analyse data.
 Each Model is trained to perform a specific task, for example annotating tongue and mouth anatomy from mid-sagittal ultrasound images, or annotating lips from camera images captured facing the front of the mouth.

-Models trained by Articulate Instruments for use in speech production analysis and visual feedback are available for free download here.
+Models trained by Articulate Instruments for use in speech production analysis and visual feedback are available for <a href="#top">free download here</a> in this repository.
 Over time the models available here may be updated to improve accuracy or performance, or new models might be added to perform different analyses.

 Each model should be a folder containing:
  - `Snapshot` files